Mar 27

 2023

-Author Interview: Hannah Powell-Smith, Royal Affairs
+Author Interview: Harris Powell-Smith, Royal Affairs

 Posted by: Mary Duffy | Comments (0)

 Return to the exclusive boarding schools of Crème de la Crèmethis time as a royal!
 Work hard, study hard, and play hard as a royal in training at the exclusive Archambault Academy.
 Will you rule the roost, or be a royal disaster?
-Royal Affairs is a 400,000-word interactive novel by Hannah Powell-Smith.
-I sat down with Hannah to discuss their latest game and their worldbuilding.
+Royal Affairs is a 400,000-word interactive novel by Harris Powell-Smith.
+I sat down with Harris to discuss their latest game and their worldbuilding.
 Royal Affairs releases this Thursday, March 30th.
 You can play the first three chapters today, for free.

 I feel like it was two minutes ago I was interviewing you for Noblesse Oblige, your third game, and here we are publishing the fourth one!
 How did it happen that you ended up writing two games at once?